Close Icon

 1. Tintagel Castle

-One of Cornwall’s most iconic castles is Tintagel Castle, which boasts a rich history, synonymous with the legendary tales of King Arthur.
+One of Cornwall’s most iconic castles is Tintagel Castle, which boasts a rich history, synonymous with the legendary tales of King Arthur and is in one of the best places to stay in Cornwall!

 The castle’s location and captivating scenery have been inspiring writers and artists for centuries and, with a wide range of child-friendly activities on offer throughout the year, the castle is perfect for family days out in the UK.